buzzware/designshell/README.md

 # DesignShell

-DesignShell aims provide a smooth workflow for web designers by integrating and providing a safe and comfortable interface to :
+DesignShell aims provide a smooth workflow for web designers (particularly working with cloud hosted systems) by integrating and providing a safe and comfortable interface to :

 * git
 * git deployment